 In 1941, Walker became the first African American poet to receive the Yale Younger Poets Prize, for her debut collection For My People (Yale University Press, 1942).
 She was also the author of the poetry collections This Is My Century: New and Collected Poems (University of Georgia Press, 1989), October Journey (Broadside Press, 1973), and Prophets for a New Day (Broadside Press, 1970).

 Walker married Firnist Alexander in 1943, and together they had four children.
-In 1949 they moved to Mississippi, where she joined the faculty at Jackson State College.
+In 1949, they moved to Mississippi, where she joined the faculty at Jackson State College.
 She returned to the University of Iowa for her doctoral studies and received a PhD in 1965.
 The following year, she published her dissertation as a novel, Jubilee (Houghton Mifflin, 1966), which was based on the life of her great-grandmother.

 This Is My Century: New and Collected Poems (University of Georgia Press, 1989)

 October Journey (Broadside Press, 1973)

 Prophets for a New Day (Broadside Press, 1970)

 For My People (Yale University Press, 1942)

 On Being Female, Black, and Free (University of Tennessee Press, 1997)